Dietetics with Dietetic Internship M.S.

 Applicants with academic credentials from outside the U.S. will need to follow the requirements for submission of foreign transcripts.
 Click on the Transcripts tab for information about international transcripts.

-Step 7: Take the GRE
+Step 7: Note About the GRE

 Please note: Graduate courses taken at another institution or at UNC must be taken within five calendar years of graduating from the M.S. in Dietetics program.